 Bachelor’s program Biomedical sciences

 During the three-year bachelor’s program Biomedical Sciences, students focus on the causes of diseases.
 The program starts with molecules and cells and goes towards systems on an increasingly larger scale.
 Part of the bachelor’s program is in Dutch and hence not open to non-Dutch speakers.
 However, it is possible to take one or several courses at the LUMC.
-More information is available at the international student page.
+More information is available at the international student page and see the website of Leiden University if you are interested in the bachelor's program and if you are a current student of the bachelor's program.

 Master’s program Biomedical Sciences

 The two-year master’s program Biomedical Sciences allows students to dig into all aspects related to health and disease.
 Next to a general part, students can choose to specialise in research, education, communication and management.
 Are you interested in doing a master’s in Biomedical Sciences?
 Visit the website for upcoming master’s students of Leiden University.
 Students who want to do only part of their program at the LUMC can contact the study coordinator for internationalization.
-Information for current students can be found at the student portal.
+See also the website of Leiden University if your are interested in the master's program and if you are a current student of the master's program.

 PhD in Biomedical Sciences